21st Canadian Film Awards

 The 21st Canadian Film Awards were held on October 4, 1969 to honour achievements in Canadian film.
-The ceremony was hosted by Fred Davis.
+The ceremony, attended by 1,200 people, was hosted by broadcaster Fred Davis.

+As a result of 1968's selection process controversy, the judging process was revamped again.
+The pre-selection committees were dropped and one jury composed of an appointed member from each participating industry organization selected three nominees in each category, with the exception of Feature Films and Feature Crafts, which were chosen by an international jury.

-The most historically unusual characteristic of the 1969 Canadian Film Awards was that not a single theatrical feature film was entered into competition.
-Several theatrical films whose directors had intended to submit them to the awards committee were not completed by the submission deadline, and a few feature films which had been submitted were deemed not of award-worthy quality.
-The award for Film of the Year was presented to the television film The Best Damn Fiddler from Calabogie to Kaladar, but the awards were otherwise presented solely in the non-feature categories.
+The most unusual characteristic of this year's competition was that no theatrical feature film was awarded.
+Several films whose directors had intended to submit them were not completed by the submission deadline, the few features which were submitted were deemed not of award-worthy quality.
+There were many other Canadian features which could have been eligible but, due to cynicism, apathy and politics, they were not entered.